 If you have a bit of time before you’re planning on filing, it may be possible for you to save money for the bankruptcy fees.
 It may be very difficult for you to plan for bankruptcy, but you can consider speaking to your creditors about break-in uncertain debts which could be discharged in bankruptcy.
 Keeping your payments and saving up this income to pay for an attorney can be a good start.

 Speak To a Friend Or Family Member

 Speaking to friends and relatives about a loan can be tough but being able to use representation in your bankruptcy will improve the chance that you can file and get acceptance.
 Many family members may be willing to help you repay your debts and get a fresh start.

 If you don’t qualify for Chapter 13 bankruptcy, it is possible that a local attorney may help you with a payment plan for their services.
 Using legal representation that will provide you with a payment plan can make the costs more manageable.

 Contact us today to learn more about the options available to you in the process of filing for your bankruptcy.
-We can make sure the process of filing for your bankruptcy can be manageable with flexible options for expensing your attorney.
+Here in Tenina Law we can make sure the process of filing for your bankruptcy can be manageable with flexible options for expensing your attorney.